How to Keep Tents Dry? Let’s Find Out!

 They also help in keeping your sensitive equipment dry and help preserve any food you wish to carry.
-You can separate your camping gear into their own categories by using their own individual plastic carry bags.
+You can separate your camping gear into its own categories by using your own individual plastic carry bags.

 10. Keep yourself dry and warm